Suggested length: 2-3 class periods (45-55 minutes each)

 Part B: Introducing the case study (focus of partial class period)

 - Go over Part B of the student instructions.
-Show students the statistics from Stanford University’s 2020 fall admissions and the 2019 US census data.
+Show students Stanford University’s undergraduate admissions profile alongside data from the US census.

 - Discuss as a class: are Black/African American students sufficiently represented in the admissions profile?
 Should Stanford take any action to change this?